nf-core/website/sites/docs/src/content/docs/usage/configuration/system_requirements.md

 }
 ```

+If you think that the default resources for a pipeline are drastically too high or low please contact the developers know either on Slack in the channel for the pipeline or via a GitHub issue on the pipeline repository.

-See the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html#process-selectors) for more information.
+See the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html#process-selectors) for more information about process selectors.

 :::warning
 Be careful with your syntax - if you set the memory to be `200` then it will get 200 _bytes_ of memory. <br/>